-A true leg day, with the appropriate exercises separates the contenders from the pretenders.
+A true leg day, with the appropriate exercises and intensity, separates the contenders from the pretenders.

 A true leg day separates the walkers from the talkers.